Rakesh3537/Vendor_Management_System/README.md

 - __API Authentication:__ Implemented Token-based API Endpoints.
 But currently not in Use due to the Django Rest Framework UI implemenation (Implemented in code, but Commented the logics).
 Will deploy in future.

-## ASSIGNEMENT BY
+## ASSIGNED BY

-This project is assisgned by the company:
+This project is assigned by the company:

 - [FATMUG, Delhi, India](https://www.linkedin.com/company/fatmug-designs/)

 ## Contact

-If you have any questions or suggestions, feel free to contact me by
+If you have any questions or suggestions, feel free to contact me,

 Email - rakeshyadhav575@gmail.com